joolstorrentecalo/gitlab-foss/doc/development/git_object_deduplication.md

 ## SQL model

-Project repositories in GitLab do not have their own SQL table.
+As of GitLab 11.8, project repositories in GitLab do not have their own SQL table.
 They are indirectly identified by columns on the `projects` table.
 In other words, the only way to look up a project repository is to first look up its project, and then call `project.repository`.